Connect to a Windows PC from Ubuntu using RDP

 The remote Windows desktop is available in the Remmina dashboard.

-The next time you want to RDP into the Windows system, launch Remmina and double-click on the saved profile.
+The next time to RDP into the Windows system, launch Remmina and double-click the saved profile.

 To install the FreeRDP client on Ubuntu: